joanseg/The-Positioning-Manual/chapters/12-Making-the-specialization-decision.md

 But when I actually ask my clients why they want to specialize, I get an interesting range of answers.
 Some specific examples:

 - "Just make my marketing easier/better"
-- "Just tell me how to have a pipeline so I'm not hand to mouth"
+- "Just tell me how to build a pipeline of opportunity so I'm not hand to mouth"
 - "I want better clients"
 - "I want to be a powerful expert"
 - "I want to be wealthy"